firecmsco/firecms/example/README.md

 ## Testing the example

-It is linked to the firecms package in the parent directory for development purposes.
+This example has dependencies to the FireCMS package in the parent directory for development purposes.

 In a regular project you would link the dependencies regularly using the `npm` repository.